 The findings from these simple but powerful queries can also guide you when building detection rules in Cloud SIEM.
 For example, you can create a rule that automatically bans any suspicious IP addresses that you identified in your Log Explorer query.

 Connect application service logs to specific units

 Many organizations group their application services by hierarchy (e.g., team, department, cost center).
 This allows stakeholders to focus on monitoring and managing specific parts of the application.
 You can use Reference Tables to automatically map service logs to specific groups within your organization and use that data to build dashboards for better visibility into critical, revenue-generating applications.
 For example, you can use a dashboard to monitor transactions broken down by application service or strategic business unit (SBU).

 You can also create a table to automatically connect business data with IDs in your service logs, such as merchant IDs, providing more context for faster troubleshooting.
 For example, you can quickly isolate transaction issues to a specific merchant portal or customer account.
-The example error log below provides contact information for a merchant portal that failed to process a transaction.
+The example error log below provides contact information for a merchant portal that rejected payments due to rate limiting.